PeterDoesMaths/my-first-blog/simulated-annealing.md

 Although the order is jumbled up, the simulated annealing search has given exactly the same eleven players as the exhaustive search.
 And it only needed to check 1000 of the possible combinations!

-It is important to note that since the simulated annealing search uses randomness in the iterations, it is not guaranteed to converge to the global minimum.
+It is important to note that since the simulated annealing search uses randomness in the iterations, it is not guaranteed to converge to the global minimiser.
 However, with enough iterations it will always give a good estimate of the minimiser of $f(x)$.
+As we increase the number of verticies in the graph, an exhaustive search eventually becomes too difficult to complete.
+Simulated annealing will always remain an efficient option for finding the minimiser.

-I will finish this blog by summarising the eleven players which (according the maths and my estimations) will give Australia the best chance of winning the World Cup.
+I will finish this blog by summarising the eleven players which (according to maths and my estimations) will give Australia the best chance of winning the World Cup.
 Good luck lads!

 | Number | Position | Name |
 | -----------: | ----: | --- |